Fresno is better for zombies than vampires, surveys show

 Officials say Fresno’s food for and drink for vampires ranks at 37, their lair safety rank rests at 376, their deterrents rank is 473, their community rank is 39 and their entertainment rank is 35.
 For these rankings, factors such as the number of potential victims, blood centers, cannibalism legality, historic cloud cover, number of Christian churches, werewolf clubs, vampire groups, nightlife options, and other factors were taken into consideration.
 To see the full methodology used, click here.

-In the event of a zombie apocalypse, officials say the best city to go to is Houston, TX.
-Los Angeles, CA, ranks as the fifth best to survive in a zombie apocalypse.
+In the event of a zombie apocalypse, officials say the best city to go to is Houston in Texas.
+Los Angeles ranks as the fifth best to survive in a zombie apocalypse.

-Regarding vampires, officials say the best city for vampires is New York, NY, while the worst city for vampires to be in is Buckeye, AZ.
+Regarding vampires, officials say the best city for vampires is New York – while the worst city for vampires to be in is Buckeye in Arizona.
 Los Angeles ranks as the fifth-best city for vampires.